Beyond a diamond’s GIA report

 A VS2 clarity grade diamond with carbon inclusions

 GIA reports do not indicate if the inclusions in your diamond are 100% eye-clean or not.
 Below is an example of a VS2 diamond with carbon inclusions.
 While this diamond clarity of VS2 is within our recommended range, the black inclusions are visible to the naked eye.
-For this reason, we manually check all of our diamonds to ensure they are eye-clean.
+For this reason, we manually check diamonds customers inquire about to ensure they are eye-clean and we will always recommend an eye-clean alternative if needed.

-Oval cut diamonds often have a dark area in the center, as shown below.
+Oval cut diamonds often have a dark area in the centre, as shown below.
 This is where light cannot be reflected so the diamond reflects shadows, typically in the shape of the bow-tie.

 We always inspect our oval diamonds to ensure they have bow-ties of minimal visibility.